 Water is essential for just about everything, which makes it even more important to treat your water right.
-That’s why if you’ve seen the
+That’s why if you’ve seen the signs that water treatment is needed in your home, it’s time to decide on the best water filtration system.

 But what does that even mean?
-Don’t worry, your friends in the business are here to answer your questions about
+Don’t worry, your friends in the business are here to answer your questions about water treatment systems.

 The difference between water softener systems and reverse osmosis systems is how they work.
 Water softeners replace the minerals that cause hard water through an ion exchange process, to make your water soft.